adibnaya/terraform_with_gcp/README.md

     ```
     NOTE: After you clone the repo make sure to apply your personal details such as:
 	renaming the terraform.tfvars.example file to terraform.tfvars and modify it's content to your real values
-	download your GCP key file and create a file named "key.json" in the root directory of the project (Alternatively you can modify the name of the file in the terraform.tfvars file)
+	download your GCP key file and create a file named "key.json" in the root directory of the project (Alternatively you can modify the name of the file in terraform.tfvars file)

 2.  **Navigate to the project directory:**